All Episodes

 It's ridiculous.

-It doesn't make it first place, they're not victims of anything.
+It doesn't make first place.

 And all of this sympathy is not really warranted here.

-But I this is just another example of many that are happening here all over the country, serving to illustrate what actually is a majority point of view in this country.
+But this is just another example of many that are happening here all over the country, serving to illustrate what actually is a majority point of view in this country.

 And it is not what we are treated to in the news every day.